-What is a potato bug and how do you get rid of it?
+Potato Bug - What is it and how to get rid of it?

-First of all to resolve the problem, you must understand which are the different insects that could be affecting your plants.
+First of all, to resolve the problem, you must understand the different insects that could be affect your plants.

 Common Bugs in Potatoes

-There are actually several insects that love the taste of potato and other vegetable leaves; while some may munch and do next to no damage others can actually destroy your entire potato crop.
-So, let's mention the most common kinds of potato bugs and ways you can get rid of them in a safe and natural way.
+There are actually several insects that love the taste of potato and other vegetable leaves.
+In contrast some may munch and do next to no damage, others can actually destroy your entire potato crop.
+So, let’s mention the most common kinds of potato bugs and ways you can get rid of them in a safely and naturally.

 - The Colorado Potato Beetle

-This bug has literally eaten its way across country one potato plant after another.
-Is a yellowish bug with brown stripes running the length of its back and it is one of the most destructive bugs to potatoes.
+This bug has literally eaten its way across the country, one potato plant after another.
+It is a yellowish bug with brown stripes running the length of its back and it is one of the most destructive bugs to potatoes.
 These bugs seem to appear overnight and can completely destroy a potato crop in a relatively short time.

 - The Blister Beetle

 The blister beetle ranges in size from 3/4 of an inch to 1 ½ inches long.
-These are usually found near range lands and deserts and will feed on the leaves of your potato plants.
-While your plant leaves may look a bit raggedy the blister beetle usually does little or no harm to the potatoes themselves, so they are usually just left alone.
+These are usually found near rangelands and deserts and will feed on the leaves of your potato plants.
+While your plant leaves may look a bit raggedy, the blister beetle usually does little or no harm to the potatoes themselves, so they are generally left alone.

-These small beetles are called that way because they hop like a flea from plant to plant and don't just confine their eating to your potato plants.
-It is actually the larvae that causes the real damage as it burrows under the skin of the tuber leaving it susceptible to bacteria, fungus and rot.
-Once they infest your garden they are difficult to get rid of.
+These small beetles are called that way because they hop like a flea from plant to plant and don’t just confine their eating to your potato plants.
+It is actually the larvae that cause the real damage as it burrows under the tuber’s skin leaving it susceptible to bacteria, fungus and rot.
+Once they infest your garden, they are challenging to get rid of. (reference)

-- There is also the Jerusalem cricket known as potato bug, has been found eating potatoes among other tubers and their size is normally around 1 to almost 3 inches long.
+There is also the Jerusalem cricket known as potato bug, which has been found eating potatoes among other tubers.
+Their size is normally around 1 to almost 3 inches long.

 How to Avoid the Potato Bug Problem